-God, you need a power drill to get this thing opened.
-They pulled again.
-You can't get a grip!
-They both stood still, breathing heavily.
-Why don't you get the prickly from the heat and he could feel his heart beating in his throat.
+Inside the package, Waldo was so transfixed with excitement that he could Barely breathe.
+His skin felt prickly from the heat, and he could feel his Heart beating in his throat.
 It would be soon.
-Sheila stood upright and walked around to the other side of the package.
-Then she sank down to her knees, grasped the cutter by both hands, took a deep breath and plunged the long blade through the middle of the package, through the middle of the masking tape, through the cardboard through the cushioning and (thud) right through the center of Waldo Jeffers head, which split slightly and caused little rhythmic arcs of red to pulsate gently in the morning sun
+Sheila stood quite upright and Walked around to the other side of the package.
+Then she sank down to her Knees, grasped the cutter by both handles, took a deep breath, and plunged the Long blade through the middle of the package, through the masking tape, through The cardboard, through the cushioning and (thud) right through the center of Waldo Jeffers head, which split slightly and caused little rhythmic arcs of red To pulsate gently in the morning sun.
+Visit Velvet Revolver page on MotoLyrics.com, to get more lyrics and videos.
+MotoLyrics.com | Lyrics, music videos, artist biographies, releases and more.